Jiangshi fiction: Literature

 Fictional accounts of jiangshi were included in Qing collections of ghost stories and other supernatural tales.
 They are featured in the story A Corpse's Transmutation (Shibian) in the Shuyiji collection, A Vampiric Demon (Jiangshi gui) and Spraying Water (Penshui) in Pu Songling's Strange Stories from a Chinese Studio, and The Demonic Corpse (Jiangshi gui) in Dongxuan Zhuren's Shiyiji.
 In Spraying Water, the animated corpse spews a liquid that kills the wife of a government official and her two servants.
 A traveler is chased by a jiangshi in A Corpse's Transmutation, which killed three of his companions.
 There are thirty stories of jiangshi in Zi Bu Yu, written by Yuan Mei.
 Qing writer Ji Xiaolan provides a detailed description of jiangshi folklore in his book Yuewei Caotang Biji (The Shadow Book of Ji Yun, Empress Wu Books, 2021).

+In contemporary literature, jiangshi mythology continues to inspire modern reinterpretations.
+The upcoming fantasy novel A Curse Carved in Ink by Tzeyi Koay integrates the folklore into a dark fantasy setting.
+The story follows an antiquarian bookseller who becomes possessed by the "jiangshi's claw," a demonic force that compels its host to drain life and energy from the world around them, reflecting the traditional motif of the jiangshi consuming vital essence (qi).
+To break the curse, the protagonist must travel to Diyu and undertake a series of trials inspired by the Five Poisons, a motif rooted in Chinese folk religion.